-This Greek Yogurt Dip uses a secret ingredient to keep it healthy but SUPER thick and creamy!
+This Easy Homemade Spinach Greek Yogurt Dip uses Greek yogurt to keep it healthy but SUPER thick and creamy!
 It’s quick, easy, protein packed and always a hit at parties!

 Why the long face chum?